andreyorst/fennel-conditions/doc/init.md

 point where it was called, and no code after [`signal`](#signal) will be executed.

+Signals derive from `:fennel-conditions/condition`, and can be catched with thesis handler.

 ### Examples
 Signal is ignored if not handled: